Jessica Platt

-Jessica Platt (born May 8, 1989) is a Canadian former professional ice hockey player with the PWHPA and an advocate for transgender rights.
-She played for the Toronto Furies in the Canadian Women's Hockey League (CWHL) and was the first transgender woman to play in the now defunct CWHL.
+Jessica Platt (born May 8, 1989) is a Canadian former professional ice hockey player and an advocate for transgender rights.
+She played for the Toronto Furies in the Canadian Women's Hockey League (CWHL) and was the first transgender woman to play in the now-defunct league.

 Career

 Platt was drafted into the Canadian Women's Hockey League in 2016 in the 61st overall pick and was invited to play four games for the Toronto Furies in the 2016–17 season when another player was injured.
 During the following season she played full-time.

 Early life and transition

 Platt spent her childhood in Brights Grove, Ontario, and attended a Catholic secondary school for which she played hockey.
 After leaving high school, Platt started to undertake hormone replacement therapy in 2012, with full support from her family.

 She graduated from Wilfrid Laurier University in 2014 and worked teaching children to ice skate on campus.
 Platt then joined a recreational league to return to hockey.